More individuals are raising chickens for their eggs. And menus in Minnesota restaurants feature dishes made with fresh locally raised eggs.

 - Wet cleaning must meet water and egg temperature requirements.
 Eggs must be spray-rinsed with a sanitizing agent (Minnesota Statutes 29, Rules 1520).

-- Eggs are dry.
+- Keep eggs dry.
 If shell gets wet, bacteria can pass through the shell.

 - Wash hands with soap and warm water before and after cleaning eggs.